Colorado Court Records

 - Show that the other party has been served with the affidavit.

-Where to Get an Uncontested Divorce Form in Colorado
+Where To Get An Uncontested Divorce Form in Colorado

 Generally, divorce records are public records in Colorado.
 The Colorado open acts records provide that some divorce records may be sealed or redacted due to certain confidential information.